Vacation Time and Pay For Employees

 Paid Time Off (PTO)

-Many employers now lump together vacation time with personal days and sick time to provide a total number of days of paid time off from work.
+Many employers now lump together vacation time with personal days and sick time to provide a total number of days of paid time off (PTO) from work.
+This bank of time typically does not include federal holidays which, depending on the employer's holiday policy, would be additional days off from work.
 Employees who experience significant or repeated illnesses or family emergencies requiring time away from work may end up with less (or no) vacation time during those years.
 On the other hand, healthy workers with no personal issues may be able to take more vacation time.

 Accrued Vacation Time